Reaching Out to Addicts: How to Help An Addict

 - Stealing money or valuables

-Knowing how to help an addict doesn’t come naturally and you need to be prepared with the right tools for helping an addict.
-If you’re ready to reach out to an addicted friend or family member find a drug rehab center, but aren’t sure how to go about it, here are some things to avoid and things to do that you might want to consider when preparing to help someone with a substance abuse problem..
+Knowing how to help a drug addict doesn’t come naturally and you need to be prepared with the right tools.
+If you’re ready to reach out to an addicted friend or family member find a drug rehab center, but aren’t sure how to go about it, here are some things to avoid and things to do that you might want to consider when preparing to help someone with a substance abuse problem.

 Things to Avoid